Anna Dokeianina Syrakousina

 She is also working on pieces for Tournaments Illuminated and Compleat Anachronist.

-Mundanely, Angela Costello is a graduate of the University of Rhode Island, where she majored in history and minored in classical studies.
-Most of her research involved textiles and clothing.
+Mundanely, Angela Costello is a graduate of the University of Rhode Island, where she majored in history and minored in classical studies, and a student at the University of New Hampshire, pursuing her masters in museum studies.